 I took pencil to paper this time to express how the connector could be leveraged as a UI element to toggle search results between “Inspiration” to “Rooms”, “Restuants” and more.

-I then expressed my idea in a bit more detail in a FigJam sketch to test out how search results could be varied in style and content.
+I then expressed my idea in more detail in a FigJam sketch to test out how search results could be varied in style and content.

 I used this sketch to validate with the team, who agreed we were on the right track.